Musk: Doubt about spam accounts could scuttle Twitter deal

 Musk made the offer to buy Twitter for $54.20 per share on April 14.
 Twitter shares have slid since then and are now down by just over 8%, to close at $37.39 on Monday.

-To finance the acquisition, he has pledged some of his Tesla shares, but they have slumped by a third since the deal was announced.
+To finance the acquisition, Musk pledged some of his Tesla shares, which have slumped by about a third since the deal was announced.